hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Does "AI Art" start out by mimicking?**

-Much of the history of "AI" Art is imitation.
+Much of the history of "AI" art is imitation.
 Most commonly, [style transfer explicitly mimics existing artists](https://mrl.cs.nyu.edu/publications/image-analogies), with lots of "Van Gogh" and "Picasso" styles, and newer diffusion has a lot of ["in the style of"](/2022/05/25/dall-e.html).
 These are new styles in the spirit of existing artists rather than existing replications.
 More generally, aesthetically, a lot of "AI" art is about mimicking existing things: movie stills, conceptual art,

 The lessons of history is that this simulation is temporary: people aren't going to want "paintings in the style of Van Gogh" for very long (if they ever do).
 "AI" art may evolve into something very different.